phattharanit-pewklieng/movie-app/README.md

-# movie-app

-name: 'Movie App',
-    descriptions:
+## Movie App

-      'This web application that provides a comprehensive list of movies and enables users to search for their preferred movies.',
+**Description:** This web application provides a comprehensive list of movies and enables users to search for their preferred movies.

-    tech: 'ReactJs, Redux ToolKit',
-    reflections:
+**Technology Used:** ReactJs, Redux ToolKit

-      'Discover how to efficiently manage state and retrieve data from an API using Redux, and also how to add different categories of movies.',
+**Reflections:** Through this project, I learned how to efficiently manage state and retrieve data from an API using Redux.
+I also learned how to add different categories of movies.

+**Status:** 'Completed'

+**Category:** 'Practise'